Do cables make a difference?

 Audio ‘Jewellery’

-Thicker is not always better.
-There are some ridiculously thick interconnects out there for example.
 Interconnects and mains cables 5cm thick aren’t better, they are just silly.
 They can damage or even break connectors and can cause serious harm to really expensive gear.
-I’ve repaired the damage caused by some only recently.
+I’ve repaired such damage to a very expensive power amplifier.
+People imagine thicker must mean better, but it just isn’t.

 Likewise, prettier is not better and aesthetics have absolutely nothing whatsoever to do with electrical performance.
 Cable construction is what matters.
 Poorly made or incorrectly terminated cables can act as antennas and fry amplifiers and speakers.